nicolenocera/cybersecurity-portfolio/Projects/Active-Directory-Lab/README.md

 Created a Group Policy Object named **Company Desktop Policy**.

-Linked the policy to the Company Users Organizational Unit and configured it to prevent users from accessing Control Panel and Windows Settings.
+Linked it to the Company Users OU and blocked access to Control Panel and Windows Settings.

 ![Company Desktop Policy](screenshots/17-company-desktop-policy-created.png)